-The PicoScope 9400 Series oscilloscope detects the current interface automatically within the first 20 seconds after power is turned on:
+The PicoScope 9400A Series oscilloscope detects the current interface automatically within the first 20 seconds after power is turned on:

 - 1. Within the first 7 seconds after power up, the instrument checks the USB connection with the PC.
-At this time, the lower front panel LED (on 9404 models only) or the power/status LED (9404A model) flashes green with a period of about 0.5 s.
+At this time, the power/status LED flashes green with a period of about 0.5 s.
 If during this time the instrument detects a USB connection, the current interface will be set to USB. - 2.
 If the USB interface is not detected during the first 7 seconds, then, for the next 13 seconds, the instrument checks the LAN connection.
-During this time the power/status LED (on the 9402 and 9404A modelS) or lower LED (9404 models only) lights up orange.
+During this time the power/status LED or lower LED lights up orange.
 The orange LED on the LAN connector on the back panel also lights up.
 If the instrument detects a LAN connection during this time, the instrument's current interface will be set to LAN. - 3.
 If after 20 seconds the current interface is still undefined, it will be set to USB.